9/11 terrorists failed to shake belief in democracy, says UK PM Boris Johnson | Entertainment

 Johnson's address to be played at a memorial event at the Olympic Park in east London on Saturday refers to recent events in Afghanistan, which had only strengthened people's belief in freedom and democracy.

-He said: ''Twenty years ago, September 11, 2001 became, in President (Franklin) Roosevelt's words after Pearl Harbor, a 'date which will live in infamy'.
+Johnson said: ''Twenty years ago, September 11, 2001, became, in President (Franklin) Roosevelt's words after Pearl Harbor, a 'date which will live in infamy.

 ''But while the terrorists imposed their burden of grief and suffering, and while the threat persists today, we can now say with the perspective of 20 years that they failed to shake our belief in freedom and democracy; they failed to drive our nations apart, or cause us to abandon our values, or to live in permanent fear.''